justin-calleja/Gut-wiki/Exporting-Tests.md

 When you export your project, all the scripts get compiled and Gut cannot parse them anymore.
-To address this Gut now has some methods and settings that make it possible to run your tests on any device.
+To address this Gut has some methods and settings that make it possible to run your tests on any device.

 Exporting is only supported through a scene since there is no built-in way to run the tests in your exported game via the command line.
-I'm sure it is possible for platforms like Windows and Linux but it would be very difficult for any mobile platform.
 To that end, you will have to have a scene in your game that has a Gut node (See the Setup section on the Install page).
 I'm going to assume the node name is `$Gut`.

 ## Configuring Gut to Export
 Select the Gut node and set the and set the `Export Path` setting in the Inspector.
 This must be a file in the `res://` directory.
 I've been using `res://test/exported_tests.cfg`.
 This way the file won't be included when you create a production export which, of course, excludes the `test` directory from the build.